 Check the full presentation with diagram mistakes and improved slides my SlideShare:

 Do you have diagram challenges you want to solve?
 Or advice to share?
-Let me know in comments.
+Let me know in the comments.